Kidnapping of Jaycee Dugard: Search effort

-Within hours of Dugard's disappearance, local and national media on South Lake Tahoe covered the story.
-Within days, dozens of local volunteers assisted in the search effort, which involved nearly every resource within the community.
-Within weeks, tens of thousands of fliers and posters were mailed to businesses throughout the United States.
+Within hours of Dugard's disappearance, local and national media in South Lake Tahoe covered the story.
+In the following days, dozens of local volunteers assisted in the search effort, which involved nearly every resource within the community.
+Over the next weeks, tens of thousands of fliers and posters were mailed to businesses throughout the United States.
 Since Dugard's favorite color was pink, the town was blanketed in pink ribbons as a reminder of her disappearance, and as a demonstration of support for her family by the community.

 Terry Probyn founded a group called Jaycee's Hope, which directed the volunteer and fundraising efforts.
 Cassette tapes of the song "Jaycee Lee", along with T-shirts, sweatshirts, and buttons, were sold to raise money for poster materials, postage, printing, and related expenses.
 Child Quest International and the National Center for Missing & Exploited Children were involved in the effort.
 A reward was offered, which was noted on the posters and fliers.
 The kidnapping case attracted nationwide attention and was featured on the June 14, 1991, episode of the Fox television show America's Most Wanted.
 The ensuing years were a continuous effort of child safety awareness, fundraising events, and candlelight vigils marking Dugard's disappearance, keeping her story in the public awareness.